Prenatal and Family Education

 - CPR for Infant, Child and Adult Participants will learn CPR and relief of foreign body airway obstruction for infants, children, and adults.
 This 3-hour course is designed to meet the needs of lay rescuers, expectant parents, school children 12 and up, and family members.
 THIS IS NOT A CERTIFICATION COURSE.
 No written test is required.
 You will receive an AHA observation/participation card at the end of the class.

 - Maternity Tour A tour of the Maternity Family Birth Center is available to help you feel more prepared when that big day arrives.
-A Family Birth Center Nurse will meet you in the Atrium and walk you through the steps from admission to discharge and will answer any questions you may have about your stay at Memorial Hermann The Woodlands Hospital.
+A Family Birth Center Nurse will meet you in the Atrium and walk you through the steps from admission to discharge and will answer any questions you may have about your stay at Memorial Hermann The Woodlands Medical Center.

 - Newborn Care This class will answer all of your questions about the new baby.
 A review of newborn characteristics, general baby care, early parenting, safety issues and resource materials are provided.
 Demonstrations using a doll for bathing, diaper changes, and cord care are performed and you will have an opportunity to practice as well.
 (This class is recommended during the last two months of pregnancy.)